Your little miracle could be someone else’s cure

 “With each milestone that Jade reaches, every smile that she cracks, each hug that she shares with us, we are eternally grateful to the mother who made this possible when she donated her newborn baby’s cord blood, to Be The Match for facilitating her gift, and to Jade’s medical team for their incredible support.
 We thank God for them all.
 We will certainly be reflecting on that this holiday season and hoping not only for Jade’s continued remission, health and overall rock-stardom, but also for a match and a cure for all of the parents, grandparents and children who need it.”

 Cord blood can improve the odds

 Patients from diverse racial and ethnic backgrounds often have a more challenging time finding a suitable matched donor.
 Adding donated cord blood from diverse communities to the registry increases the likelihood that every patient will find a life-saving match.
-In fact, more than 39% of diverse patients who receive transplants use publicly donated cord blood.
+In 2014, 29 % of cord blood transplants were for minority patients.

 To support these patients, we partner with a network of public cord blood banks that collect and store cord blood units, especially from diverse racial and ethnic communities.
-With nearly 185,000 umbilical cord blood units on Be The Match Registry® and access to more than 590,000 total cord blood units through our international network of cord blood banks, many patients are able to find their life-saving match.
+With 209,000 umbilical cord blood units on Be The Match Registry® and access to 622,000 cord blood units through our international network of cord blood banks, many patients are able to find their life-saving match.